maelfabien/maelfabien.github.io/_posts/2020-7-22-speech_reco_2.md

 ![image](https://maelfabien.github.io/assets/images/asr_31.png)

 NN are more flexible, learn richer representations and handle correlated features.
 In terms of speech features, experiments indicate that mel-scaled filter bank features (FBANK) work better than MFCCs, and results in better clustering when applying t-SNE on the hidden layers.
+Indeed, in FBANK the useful information is distributed over all the features, whereas in MFCC it is concentrated in the first few.

 # Conclusion